GehDoc/vscode-textile-preview/README.md

 Features to be implemented / triaged :
 * Paragraph folding;
 * Generation of table of content, and table of symbols;
-* Support 'linkify' option : Allow internal and external links to a paragraph header of a textile file.
+* Support slugify : Allow internal and external links to a paragraph header of a textile file.
+* Support enabling/disabling linkify : Enable or disable conversion of URL-like text to links in the Textile preview. _Currently enabled_.

 Features considered out of scope of this extension :
 * Snippets / Source syntax coloring : You have to use another extensions for these purpose.